lukasbicus/second-brain/Bysquare.md

 - `right shift` (`>>`)
 - `left shift` (`<<`)

-- it works with data on level of bytes - decoding and encoding data.
-It uses some libraries, that work on that level:
+It uses some libraries, that work with binary data:
 - `lzma1` - implements compression / decompression of Lempel-Ziv-Markov (LZMA) chain compression algorithm.
 - `rfc4648` - implements encoding and decoding for the data formats specified in rfc4648
 - `crc-32` - Standard CRC-32 algorithm implementation in JS

 ## Formatting
 Some things are done non-traditional way for me.
 F.e. formatting by `dprint` package.
 I added custom file watcher, that will run dprint on all files.